88-degrees/Book-of-Changes/e8aebcsong.md

 4. The fourth NINE, undivided, shows its subject unequal to the contention.
 He returns to (the study of Heaven's) ordinances, changes (his wish to contend), and rests in being firm and correct.
 There will be good fortune.

-5. The fifth NINE, undivided, shows its subject contending;--and with great good fortune.
+5. The fifth NINE, undivided, shows its subject contending; -- and with great good fortune.

 6. The topmost NINE, undivided, shows how its subject may have the leathern belt conferred on him (by the sovereign), and thrice it shall be taken from him in a morning.